neuwangmeng/Keras_Jupyter_Notebooks/README.md

-# Keras_Jupyter_Notebooks
+# Deep Learning With Keraas - Jupyter Notebooks
-This repository contains the notebooks used in my Deep Learning with Keras playlist on YouTube.
+This repository contains the notebooks used in my [Deep Learning with Keras playlist on YouTube](https://www.youtube.com/playlist?list=PL_SSujepRkqyjjbWnXQBzKXXm86UQ53Ic).